 What about the terrifying possibility of spills or bleeding?
 Well, to avoid the bleeding issue it’s all about the paper.
 It needs to be good quality and fountain pen friendly.
 Don’t push too hard, or shake the pen around like a Polaroid picture, and you won’t get blotches or leaks!

 Above: With a cartridge converter, you can refill the ink and get your pen waste down to zilch!

-Most spills happen when refilling the cartridges.
+You might be nervous about spills and leaks when you use a fountain pen, but these mostly only happen when refilling the cartridges.
 We say ‘refilling’ not ‘replacing’ because this is by far the less wasteful option, saving hundreds of disposable plastic cartridges.
 You just need bottled ink and a converter.
 Converters are easy to use - simply plug into your pen, dip the nib into the ink so it's completely submerged and twist the end to draw up ink.
 There will be an air gap left.
 Then gently tap off any excess ink and wipe your pen clean.

-It’s actually an enjoyable process – so enjoyable, in fact, that you’ll soon find you’re writing way more than before.
+Writing with a fountain pen is actually an enjoyable process – so enjoyable, in fact, that you’ll soon find you’re writing way more than before.
+You might even teach others how to use a fountain pen.
 Increased creativity and reduced waste?
 Definitely a winner!

-Have you tried using a fountain pen?
-Share below and inspire others!
+Have you tried writing with a fountain pen?
+Share in the comments below and inspire others!